Kobe Bryant: High school

-Bryant earned national recognition during a spectacular high-school career at Lower Merion High School in Ardmore, located in the Philadelphia suburb of Lower Merion.
-He played on the varsity basketball team as a freshman.
-Bryant became the first freshman in decades to start for Lower Merion's varsity team, but the team finished with a 4–20 record.
-The following three years, the Aces compiled a 77–13 record, with Bryant playing all five positions.
-During his junior year, Bryant averaged 31.1 points, 10.4 rebounds, 5.2 assists, 3.8 blocks and 2.3 steals and was named Pennsylvania Player of the Year while also earning a fourth-team Parade All-American nomination, attracting attention from college recruiters in the process.
-Duke, Michigan, North Carolina and Villanova were at the top of his list.
-However, after high schooler Kevin Garnett went in the first round of the 1995 NBA draft, Bryant also began contemplating going directly to the pros.
+When he was 13, Bryant and his family moved back to Philadelphia, where he enrolled in the eighth grade at Bala Cynwyd Middle School and then Lower Merion High School in Ardmore, Pennsylvania.
+He earned national recognition for his play at Lower Merion.
+He played on the varsity team as a freshman, but the team finished with a 4–20 record.
+The following three years, Lower Merion compiled a 77–13 record, with Bryant playing all five positions.

-At Adidas ABCD Camp, Bryant earned the 1995 senior MVP award while playing alongside future NBA teammate Lamar Odom.
+During his junior year, he averaged 31.1 points, 10.4 rebounds, 5.2 assists, 3.8 blocks and 2.3 steals, and was named a fourth-team Parade All-American.
+He considered playing collegiate basketball at Duke, Michigan, North Carolina and Villanova.
+His skills and SAT score of 1080 would have ensured admission to any college, but he did not officially visit campuses.
+At the ABCD Camp, Bryant earned the 1995 senior MVP award while playing alongside future NBA teammate Lamar Odom.
 While in high school, then 76ers coach John Lucas invited Bryant to work out and scrimmage with the team, where he played one-on-one with Jerry Stackhouse.
-As a senior, Bryant led the Aces to their first state championship in 53 years.
-During the run, he averaged 30.8 points, 12 rebounds, 6.5 assists, 4 steals, and 3.8 blocked shots in leading the Aces to a 31–3 record.
-Bryant finished his high-school career as Southeastern Pennsylvania's all-time leading scorer at 2,883 points, surpassing both Wilt Chamberlain and Lionel Simmons.

-Bryant received several awards for his outstanding performance during his senior year at Lower Merion.
-These included being named Naismith High School Player of the Year, Gatorade Men's National Basketball Player of the Year, a McDonald's All-American, a first-team Parade All-American and a USA Today All-USA First Team player.
-Bryant's varsity coach, Greg Downer, commented that he was "a complete player who dominates" and praised his work ethic, even as the team's top player.
-In 1996, Bryant took R&B singer Brandy to her Hollywood High senior prom.
-Ultimately, the 17-year-old Bryant decided to go directly into the NBA, becoming only the sixth player in NBA history to do so.
-His news was met with a significant publicity at a time when prep-to-pro NBA players were not very common (Kevin Garnett being the only exception in 20 years).
-His basketball skills and SAT score of 1080 would have ensured admission to any college Bryant chose, but he did not officially visit any campuses.
-In 2012, Bryant was honored as one of the 35 Greatest McDonald's All-Americans for his high school play as well as his later accomplishments.
+As a senior, Bryant led Lower Merion to their first state championship in 53 years.
+During his senior year, he averaged 30.8 points, 12 rebounds, 6.5 assists, 4 steals, and 3.8 blocked shots in leading the school to a 31–3 record.
+He finished his high-school career as Southeastern Pennsylvania's all-time leading scorer at 2,883 points, surpassing both Wilt Chamberlain and Lionel Simmons.
+As a senior, he was named Naismith High School Player of the Year, Gatorade Men's National Basketball Player of the Year, a McDonald's All-American, a first-team Parade All-American and a USA Today All-USA First Team player.
+His coach, Greg Downer, commented that he was "a complete player who dominates" and praised his work ethic.
+He was later honored as one of the 35 Greatest McDonald's All-Americans for his high school play.